remar/cats-doc/funcspec2.md

 ### Methods

+* Init(width, height, multiplier = 1.0)

+  Creates a window for the application with the given width and height.
+A multiplier can optionally be applied to the window size.

+  width - integer, width in pixels of the draw area

+  height - integer, height in pixels of the draw area

+  multiplier - float, multiplier applied to the window size

 * PauseAnimation(id, on)

   Set pause state of the provided sprite instance.

   id - integer, id of a sprite instance

   on - boolean, indicates whether animation should be paused or not